 "Carrier" − A living or deceased person who harbors a specific infectious agent in the absence of discernible clinical disease and serves as a potential source of infection for others.

-"Case" − Any living or deceased person having a recent illness due to a communicable disease.
+"Case" − Any living or deceased person having a recent illness due to a notifiable condition.